sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 3. Ability to resume connections in the event of both planned and unplanned failover.
 4. After both planned and unplanned failover and recovery, the flow on all DPUs will be aligned.
 5. Only focus on the case, in which only 2 DPUs are in the HA set, although conceptually, we can have more than 2, but it is not in our current scope.
-6. No complicated hashing logic in switches to ensure packets land on right switch.
+6. No complicated logic or ECMP hashing requirement in other switches to ensure packets land on right switch and DPU.
 7. If switch receives a valid packet, it must not drop it due to flow replication delays.
 8. Ensure both inbound and outbound packets transit the same DPU for a given flow.